Skip to content

 Select the area for which you want to do an analysis e.g. over the Southern part of Turkey near the border with Syria.
 In this use case two Results from the SAR-COIN are used to assess the change in coherence that occurred after the 7.8-magnitude earthquake of 06/02/2023.

-When selecting the pair of Results to be used for the Co-located Stacking drag ang drop the Results into the feature basket.
+Select a pair of SAR-COIN Results to be used for the Co-located Stacking.

 In this example the selected two SAR-COIN results derived from two pairs of Sentinel-1 SLC Datasets are: